mwcurry/lastweekreddit/README.md

 # Description
-Simple python script to display the best of Reddit for last week
+Flask-basked python web app that displays the best of Reddit for user-defined subreddit's for last week.

 # To Dos
 *General*